 Once she sat down, he slid down unsteadily onto the stump of the tree and sipped a mouthful of water.

-“There is no birds in the wood.
+“There are no birds in the wood.
 I think the bread is not for them.”
 She looked at him with hawk eyes.

-His smile grew slightly larger.
+His smile grew slightly more extensive.
 He tore up a small piece of bread and ate it with a grimace.

 “When have you eaten?”